Mofolasayo/Malltiverse/README.md

 # Malltiverse
+The Flutter project is a mobile application that includes a user-friendly checkout and payment system.

+Users can input their payment details, validate the information, and proceed to a success screen upon successful payment.
+The app also offers flexible checkout options for delivery or pickup, along with a feature for providing contact details.

+Built with Flutter,
-The shopping application developed with Flutter provides users with a seamless shopping experience.
-Users can explore a wide range of products, add items to their cart, and
+the shopping application provides a seamless user experience with a wide range of products, easy cart management, streamlined checkout process, state management using Provider, and local storage using Hive.

-effortlessly proceed to checkout.
-The app is equipped with a user-friendly bottom navigation bar, making it simple for users to switch between various screens and product categories.

-Additionally, the scrollable grid view coupled with dots indicators allows for easy browsing of products.
-Moreover, the app incorporates a robust cart system that ensures a smooth and
+It incorporates a well-designed bottom navigation bar for easy screen and category navigation, as well as a scrollable grid view with dot indicators for intuitive product exploration.
+Additionally, the app includes a robust cart system to enhance the overall shopping experience.

-efficient shopping process for the users.
 ## Features
 - **Home Screen**: Displays product categories and featured products.